 In order to move from basic research to application, technologies in the fields of fiber optics, photonic detection and biophotonics interlock at Leibniz IPHT.
 Scientists combine highly sensitive and specific photonic detection methods with expertise in system technology, fiber technology, micro- and nanotechnology as well as quantum technology and artificial intelligence.
 Important processes in the innovation chain can be implemented at the institute itself, because Leibniz IPHT has an outstanding technology base.
 An ultra-modern infrastructure with a clean room and two fiber drawing towers allows, among other things, the production of microstructured glass fibers.

 Leibniz IPHT provides impetus in numerous regional, national and international networks and cooperates closely with the University of Jena and the University Hospital Jena.
 In the Leibniz Health Technologies Research Network and the InfectoGnostics Research Campus, the Institute promotes the implementation of innovative diagnostic procedures and is an internationally renowned player in the field of photonics in the life sciences.

 The institute was founded in 1992 and has been performing top, world-renowned research ever since.
-On January 1, 2014, IPHT became a member of the Leibniz Association, jointly supported by the Free State of Thuringia and the federal government.
-IPHT earns more than half of its annual budget through the successful acquisition of third-party funds, including the European Union, the German Research Foundation (DFG), the federal government, and the Free State of Thuringia.
+On January 1, 2014, Leibniz-IPHT became a member of the Leibniz Association, jointly supported by the Free State of Thuringia and the federal government.
+Leibniz IPHT earns more than half of its annual budget through the successful acquisition of third-party funds, including the European Union, the German Research Foundation (DFG), the federal government, and the Free State of Thuringia.

 Due to its close connection to research and teaching, as well as its integration into effective networks, the institute has strong partners from science and industry at the regional, national, and international level.

-IPHT employs 330 people.
+Leibniz IPHT employs 370 people.